tmux/tmux/IMAGE-REDRAW-PLAN.md

 scroll regions, scrollbars, and scrolling beneath floating panes are correct on Kitty, Microsoft Terminal, Mintty, and WezTerm.
 This step may redraw more than the final optimized version, but must not redraw outside the scroll rectangle.
+The `a4abd616` semantic compatibility checks must continue to pass unchanged.

 ### Step 8: enable native scrolling for unobstructed rectangles